 With the aim of considering the bi-invariant nature of any bounded singularity in Stokes flow, the bitensorial calculus has been introduced in \cite{procopio_bitensorial_2022} for representing the Stokes flow singularities by distinguishing the entries of bitensors at the field and the pole points and providing a simple and clearer notation for the application of integro-differential operators and for representing singularities lying or moving along curved manifolds.
 In this article, the Green function solution for a fluid bounded externally and/or internally by infinitely long cylindrical boundaries is provided in a bitensorial form, and higher-order singular solutions are derived by its differentiation at the pole or by using the bitensorial properties provided in \cite{procopio_bitensorial_2022}.
 More specifically, the method developed in \cite{brenner_slow_1958} (see also \cite[pp. 71-78]{happel_1983}), for representing Stokes solutions in cylindrical coordinate systems, and used in \cite{liron_stokes_1978} for obtaining the Green function for the fluid internal to cylindrical walls, is recast in a bitensorial form and employed to impose no-slip boundary conditions at the cylindrical surfaces.

 The article is organized as follows.
 In Section \ref{setting}, we set the Green problem for Stokes flow in the bitensorial form, considering a generic coordinate system for the field point and the pole point.
 Furthermore, higher-order singularities obtained by differentiating the Green function are expressed in bitensorial form.
-In Section \ref{source_bounded}, it is shown that, by using the bitensorial formalism, it is possible to obtain the singular solution of the Stokes flow due to a concentrated fluid source or sink (i.e. the so called {\em Sourcelet}), from the pressure field associated to the Green function for any given bounded domain.
+In Section \ref{source_bounded}, it is shown that, by using the bitensorial formalism, it is possible to obtain the singular solution of the Stokes flow due to a concentrated fluid source or sink (referred to as the {\em Sourcelet}), from the pressure field associated to the Green function for any given bounded domain{, provided no-slip boundary conditions are assumed}.
 In Section \ref{sec_stokeslet}, the expression for the unbounded Stokeslet in the cylindrical coordinate system at both the field and pole point is provided.